sujoyrc/hindustani_raga_dataset_processing/README.md

 | SCh        | 12                        | 4               | 0                                | SCh_Aalap1_Shree – 0 to 4.5s                  | SCh_Aalap2_Bag – 3 min 7.0 s to 3 min 12.3 s |

 \* The reason for using different noise profiles for Bageshri was that in Bageshri the tanpura is played in cycles of Sa-Ma instead of Sa-Pa.
-Hence, the spectra of tanpura in raga Bageshri is different than that in other ragas.
+Hence, the spectra of tanpura in raga Bageshri is different than those in other ragas.

-Using this, we got the source separated audios, which are stored in the folder Source\_Separated\_Audios under two subfolders:
+Using this, we got the source-separated audios, which are stored in the folder Source\_Separated\_Audios under two subfolders:

 - Old\_Singers\_ANR: Durham singer audios separated using Audacity Noise Removal
 - New\_Singers\_Spleeter: Pune singer audios separated using Spleeter

 ### Part 2: From Source Separated Audio to Pitch Contours

-Once we have the source separated audio, we use the Python APIfor Praat software, namely Parselmouth, to derive the pitch contour from the audio using filtered autocorrelation method.
+Once we have the source-separated audio, we use the Python API for Praat software, namely [Parselmouth](https://parselmouth.readthedocs.io/en/stable/), to derive the pitch contour from the audio using filtered autocorrelation method.
 Parselmouth pitch detector has several parameters that can be tuned for increased accuracy of the pitch contour.
-Based on extraction performance and comparison with the audio done by manual listening to the sonified contour, we found that the following values (see table) worked best on our audios.
+Based on extraction performance and comparison with the audio done by manual listening to the sonified contour, we found that the following values (see table) worked best on our audio.
 The tonic is fixed for a given singer, the other parameters are tuned.
-The tuning was done mainly with the intention to avoid octave errors and false silences (regions which are actually voiced but predicted wrongly as silences).
+The tuning was done mainly to avoid octave errors and false silences (regions which are actually voiced but predicted wrongly as silences).